ShivaniThadiyan/AEC-Document/README.md

 -Now provide the following details in the Add License type page that comes up.
 * Name : Provide a suitable name to the License type

+-Click on Submit once required options above are filled.

 <kbd><img src="/Images/Create_LicenseKey.png"/></kbd>